 What is Reactive Hyperemia and Why it’s Important for Wound Care

-Reactive hyperemia is the body’s response to periods of inadequate blood supply to a tissue or organ such as the skin.
-This phenomenon in wound care, refers to increase of blood circulation in the small arteries and capillaries after the skin has experienced a temporary obstruction in blood flow.
+Reactive hyperemia is the body’s response to periods of inadequate blood supply to a tissue or organ, such as the skin.
+This phenomenon in wound care refers to an increase in blood circulation in the small arteries and capillaries after the skin has experienced a temporary obstruction in blood flow.
 Obstruction in blood supply to the skin occurs from prolonged unrelieved pressure between the body and the support surface (ie wheelchair or recliner seat, mattress or more).
-This often results in pressure related injuries especially for those less mobile who are unable to reposition.
+This often results in pressure-related injuries, especially for those who are less mobile and are unable to reposition.

 When blood flow to the skin is reduced or completely obstructed, certain metabolic changes occur within the skin.
 These changes include the accumulation of metabolic byproducts like carbon dioxide, lactate, and adenosine, as well as the depletion of oxygen and nutrients.
 Prolonged depletion of oxygen and nutrients in the skin cells causes the skin cells to malfunction and eventually die.